Skip to main content

 3) Serve on corporate advisory boards.

-IMPERMISSIBLE SUPPORT FOR INDUSTRY AND OTHER ENTITIES: Conflict Situations That NO ASBMR Leader May Engage In.
+C. IMPERMISSIBLE SUPPORT FOR INDUSTRY AND OTHER ENTITIES: Conflict Situations In Which NO ASBMR Leader May Engage.

 In contrast, there are a number of situations and activities that are not acceptable for any ASBMR Leader to engage in.
 The concern with the following situations is that the proposed activity, relationship, or position unduly promotes the commercial interests of a Bone/Mineral/Musculoskeletal-Related Corporate Entity.

-The first three situations (5-7) involve, or may be perceived as involving, unjustified and undeserved alignment with and promotion of the Corporate Entities’ commercial interests.
-For all four situations, ASBMR and its Leaders are not permitted to use the ASBMR name or their position either to promote commercial interests or to take unauthorized positions on issues.
+The first three situations below (4-6) involve, or may be perceived as involving, unjustified and undeserved alignment with and promotion of the Corporate Entities’ commercial interests.
+In any situation, ASBMR and its Leaders are not permitted to use the ASBMR name or their position either to promote commercial interests or to take unauthorized positions on issues.

 >Therefore, NO ASBMR Leaders may: